 - Wider field of view due to short focal view

-- The design was much shorter and more compact than its predecessors.
-Making it more portable.
+- The design was much shorter and more compact than its predecessors, making it more portable.

-For the next 60 years or so, minor improvements were made to the technology by the likes of Laurent Cassegrain (who introduced hyperbolic and parabolic mirrors) and John Hadley (who improved Newton's model) the next big leap came in 1729.
+For the next 60 years or so, minor improvements were made to the technology by the likes of Laurent Cassegrain (who introduced hyperbolic and parabolic mirrors) and John Hadley (who improved Newton's model).
+The next big leap came in 1729.

-He discovered his solution by studying the human eye.
+Hall discovered his solution by studying the human eye.
 This led him to the belief that achromatic lenses must be possible somehow.

 He experimented with many kinds of glass until he found the perfect combination of crown and flint glass that met his specific requirements.
 In 1733, he built several telescopes with apertures of 2.5 inches (6.5 cm) and focal lengths of 20 inches (50 cm).